Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 1. Interface:

-a.	clk_in: System clock.
++	clk_in: System clock.

-b.	rst_in: Active high and synchronous system reset.
++	rst_in: Active high and synchronous system reset.

 2. Instruction Cache Interface:

-a.	imaddr_out: Carries 32-bit target address to icache.
++	imaddr_out: Carries 32-bit target address to icache.

-b.	instr_in: 32-bit instruction fetched from icache.
++	instr_in: 32-bit instruction fetched from icache.

 3. Data Cache Interface:

-a.	dmwr_req_out: Write request signal to dcache, when high indicates a write request to dcache while being low it indicates a read request.
++	dmwr_req_out: Write request signal to dcache, when high indicates a write request to dcache while being  low it indicates a read request.
 This is a single bit signal.

-b.	dmaddr_out: Carries the 32-bit target(read/write) address to dcache.
++	dmaddr_out: Carries the 32-bit target(read/write) address to dcache.

-c.	dmdata_in: This is the 32-bit data read from dcache.
++	dmdata_in: This is the 32-bit data read from dcache.
 During the Load.

-d.	dmdata_out: This is the 32-bit data to be written to dcache.
++	dmdata_out: This is the 32-bit data to be written to dcache.
 During the Store.

-e.	dmwr_mask_out: This is a 4-bit mask signal that decides the bits to be masked during the dcache write operation.
++	dmwr_mask_out: This is a 4-bit mask signal that decides the bits to be masked during the dcache write operation.
 <p align ="center">
  <img src="https://github.com/GayazPatan/Images/assets/156210984/4321b57c-188d-4883-b5cb-0f72436715a5" width="720px" height=auto />
 </p>